AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 ## Get 1080p Video Function

-If you want to obtain 1080p for an already generated Veo video, you can set the parameter `action` to `get1080p`, and input the ID of the video you need to obtain 1080p for.
-The video ID can be obtained based on basic usage, as shown in the following image:
+If you want to get 1080p for an already generated Veo video, you can set the parameter `action` to `get1080p`, and input the ID of the video you want to get 1080p for.
+The video ID can be obtained based on basic usage, as shown in the figure below:

 <p><img src="https://cdn.acedata.cloud/hacabc.png" width="500" class="m-auto"></p>